cargomail-org/grip/README.md

 JWK     JSON Web Key
 </pre>

-## Motivation
+## Goals and Objectives

-To enhance SMTP and FTPS protocols with a cross-domain authentication mechanism.
-Also, consider using this mechanism for HTTP-based communication technologies.
-The authentication mechanism should be application-protocol agnostic.
+Enhance SMTP and FTPS protocols with a cross-domain authentication protocol.
+The authentication protocol should be application-protocol agnostic to support HTTP-based communication technologies.
+The resulting concept should support the relaying mechanism.

 ## Identity Propagation